semickolon/fak-config/README.md

 ## Commands

 Now that you have your development environment set up and ready, compiling is as easy as `fak compile -kb [keyboard] -km [keymap]`.
-You may omit `-km [keymap]` if keymap is "default" (e.g., `fak compile -km [keyboard]`).
+You may omit `-km [keymap]` if keymap is "default" (e.g., `fak compile -kb [keyboard]`).
 This will also print the path(s) where it put the firmware files in, which is helpful in a remote setup.

 If you're using a local setup, you can flash directly with `fak flash -kb [keyboard] -km [keymap]`.
 Then if you have a split, flash the peripheral side with `fak flash_p -kb [keyboard] -km [keymap]`.
 Likewise, you may omit `-km [keymap]` if keymap is "default".